 One can simply name the process and then run it.

-Then click object link on the popup.
+Then click the object link when the pop-up window appears.

 From there one can go to the Process Flowchart: